-This raises an important question about responsibility for what happens when a small, safe experiment is designed and implemented.
+These statements raise an important question about responsibility for the design of safe experiments and the consequences that arise when a small, safe experiment is implemented.

 If it helps, use the familiar 1 – 10 measure: where 1 = rubbish clarity and 10 = brilliantly clear/couldn’t be clearer.

 With anything below 8, do let me know what’s needing more attention.
 As ever, let me have your questions and thoughts and, particularly important to me, do let me have your examples of small safe experiments you design and implement.

 So I can pinch them, in my turn!
 If you want a credit, just ask, but no client is named on this website.
 Most have to be anonymous for obvious reasons.

 No I am going to take liberties with a saying that emerges from modern physics, namely:

 Matter shapes space and space tell matter where to go; or put it another way …..

 Our planet shapes the space in our solar system, and that space tells our planet where to go: or to put it another way …..